Extremal Fitting Problems for Conjunctive Queries: The Case of UCQs

 It follows that $(F,D)$ is a homomorphism duality if and only $D$ and $D'$ are homomorphically equivalent, in the sense that (i) for each $e\in D$, there is $e'\in D'$ such that $e\rightarrow e'$, and (ii) vice versa: for each $e'\in D$, there is a $e\in D$, such that $e'\to e$.

-Condition (i) can be tested in polynomial time since it is equivalent to the fact that $e\not\rightarrow e'$ for every $e\in F$ and $e'\in D$ (and $e$ is guaranteed to be $c$-acyclic).
+Condition (i) can be tested in polynomial time since it is equivalent to the fact that $e\nrightarrow e'$ for every $e\in F$ and $e'\in D$ (and $e$ is guaranteed to be $c$-acyclic).
 For condition (ii) we first check whether there is some set $F'$ of instances such that $(F',D)$ is a homomorphism duality.
 It follows from Lemmas \ref{le:reductiontosingleexample} and \ref{le:characterization} that this can be done by verifying that every $e\in D$ satisfies condition (1) in Lemma \ref{le:characterization} (choosing $P$ to be the instance with only one element and having all possible facts).
 This check can be done clearly in NP (and, indeed, in polynomial time if $e$ is a core although this is not needed here).

 Next, let $e'\in D'$ and $e\in D$.
-We shall show that $e'\rightarrow e$ is equivalent to the condition checked by the algorithm in Lemma \ref{learccosistency}.
+We shall show that $e'\rightarrow e$ is equivalent to the condition checked by the arc-consistency algorithm we mentioned at the beginning of this proof.
 We note that since $D'$ has at most exponentially many instances and all of them have size bounded above exponentially then this implies that (ii) can be verified in ExpTime by an iterative application of arc-consistency.

 Let us proof our claim.
 Let $e'\in D'$ and $e\in D$.
 If $e'\to e$, then, clearly (by composition of homomorphisms), $t\to e'$ implies $t\to e$, for all c-acyclic instances $t$.
 For the converse, assume that $t\rightarrow e'$ implies $t\rightarrow e$ for every c-acyclic instance $t$.
 Since $e$ satisfies Lemma~\ref{le:characterization}(1) it follows that there exists some set $T$ of instances such that $(T,\{e\})$ is a homomorphism duality.
 Moreover, by~\cite{AlexeCKT2011}, there is such a set $T$ consisting of c-acyclic instances.
-Then, for every $t\in T$, we have that $t\not\rightarrow e'$ since otherwise $t\rightarrow e$, which is impossible as $(T,\{e\})$ is a homomorphism duality.
+Then, for every $t\in T$, we have that $t\nrightarrow e'$ since otherwise $t\rightarrow e$, which is impossible as $(T,\{e\})$ is a homomorphism duality.
 Again, using the fact that $(T,\{e\})$ is a homomorphism duality it follows that $e'\rightarrow e$.